5 Dec 2019

 Australia is considered one of the most open economies in the world, having made much progress since the 1980s in reversing the restrictive trade regime once characterised by substantial tariff protection for industries such as automobiles and textiles.
 The Australian economy has since reaped the rewards of tariff reduction through lower prices of imported business inputs, increased productivity and improved international competitiveness.
 Import prohibitions and restrictions, however, have remained in place in the form of generally strict quarantine or technical requirements, in order that a modern and responsive system to facilitate trade is maintained and biosecurity risks are managed.

 There are no special requirements for applying an import licence, nor are there any quotas on imports.
 However, under the Customs (Prohibited Imports) Regulations, controls take the form of a) an absolute prohibition, which means that import of these goods is banned in any circumstances; and b) a restriction, where imports are allowed only if written authorisation is obtained from the relevant authorities, or if compliance with certain regulations is met.
 For some commodities, import permits are required to facilitate clearance of goods.
-More information on the prohibited and restricted imports can be found on the Department of Immigration and Border Protection website.
+More information on the prohibited and restricted imports can be found on the Australian Border Force website.

 Customs Valuation and Tariff

-Importers wishing to clear their own goods should contact the Customs Information and Support Centre for advice on Customs requirements and operating hours.
-Customers should be aware of their obligations and base on their assessments of import procedures.
+Importers wishing to clear their own goods should contact the Australian Border Force for advice on Customs requirements and operating hours.
+Import entry procedures are based on self-assessment by importers who should be aware of all their obligations.
 Penalties may be imposed for the submission of incorrect or misleading information.

 Business travellers carrying commercial goods or sample may need to obtain permits for their goods depending on the nature of the goods, regardless of value.
 Quarantine and wildlife regulations and other restrictions may also apply to certain goods.
 Handheld computers and other electronic goods for personal use may be admitted duty-free provided that Customs is satisfied that these goods would be taken back on departure.